staeiou/arxiv_archive/README.md

 ### Step 0: Query from arxiv.org

 Arxiv's main permitted means of bulk downloading article metadata is through its [OAI-PMH API](https://arxiv.org/help/bulk_data).
 I used the [oai-harvest](https://github.com/bloomonkey/oai-harvest) program to download this, which stores the records in one XML file per paper, for a total of about 1.4 million files.
 These files are too large to be uploaded here.
+The oai-harvest logs and configuration details are in `/logs/`.
+The last run was completed on 2020-01-02 at 02:51:30 GMT.
+Note that papers can be updated at any time.

 ### Step 1: Process XML files